julianvazq/traffic-camera-finder/README.md

-# Name of the project
+# PG FINDER

-> "Name of the project"'s main objective is to give PG County residents quick access to information about different resources managed by the government, such as traffic cameras, fire and fire stations.'
+> PG Finder's main objective is to give PG County residents quick access to information about different resources managed by the government, such as traffic cameras, fire and fire stations.'

 **Link to Heroku**: https://pg-finder.herokuapp.com/